Last updated: May 2025

 - Pull (fast-forward if possible)

-- Pull (fast-forward only): equivalent of
+- Pull (fast-forward only): same as

-git fetch git merge --ff-only
+git fetch && git merge --ff-only

-git fetch git rebase
+git fetch && git rebase

 Push

-Push changes to the remote repo as set in your upstream.
+Push changes to the upstream remote repository.

 Branch